acend/openshift-operations-training/content/en/docs/02/02_infra-components.md

 ## Task {{% param sectionnumber %}}.5: Logging

 The logging stack is similar to the monitoring stack in that it consists of a number of different components.
-All of these can be placed onto the infra nodes by defining the tolerations in the `clusterloggings.logging.openshift.io` custom resource.
+Most of these can be placed onto the infra nodes by defining the toleration and node selector in the `clusterloggings.logging.openshift.io` custom resource.
 Taking into account all the other configuration we already did, the new ClusterLogging definition looks like this:

 {{< highlight yaml >}}{{< readfile file="content/en/docs/02/resources/clusterlogging_instance.yaml" >}}{{< /highlight >}}